Sandalu2001/Enigma-Blog-web-application/README.md

 To run the Enigma Blog web application locally, follow these steps:

-1. Clone the repository using `git clone https://github.com/your-username/enigma-blog.git`.
+1. Clone the repository using `https://github.com/Sandalu2001/Enigma-Blog-web-application.git`.
 2. Navigate to the project directory: `cd enigma-blog`.
 3. Install the required dependencies by running `npm install`.
 4. Set up a MongoDB Atlas database and obtain the connection URI.